-2) outside scholarships are usually awarded for only one year, while scholarships given my colleges themselves are typically awarded for 4 years; the college is not committed to replacing the missing amount in the following 3 years.
+2) Outside scholarships are usually awarded for just one year, while scholarships given by colleges themselves are typically awarded for 4 years.

 While outside scholarships can be helpful, the single best source of scholarship and grant money are the colleges themselves.